-The typed lambda calculus of reactive programs defined by Krishnaswami and Benton can type zerosprime [36].
+The typed lambda calculus of reactive programs defined by Krishnaswami and Benton can type some recursive programs such as zerosprime and disallows terms like omega [33].
 This system is the simply typed lambda calculus extended with corecursion on streams.
 In this paper, we extend the typed lambda calculus of reactive programs to the calculus of constructions which is a subset of the underlying formal language for Coq [12].
 This extension will allow us to write other forms of abstractions: